JorisPaarde/my-vegan-recipes/README.md

 When liking a recipe without being logged in site crashed. check if logged user added.
 When adding a really long title the text would flow outside the recipe card. fixed by adding webkit-line-clamp.
 Card text displayed as blue link text when the card was made clickable to link to the recipe.
 Added class to text.
+Delete modal did not function.
+Gave corresponding id to the modal for each recipe.